-“In my 40 years of medical practice in settings as diverse as large research university academic medical centers to small rural community hospitals, I have never seen a better example of the positive effects of medical education than what is currently occurring in Sedalia with our collaboration with the MU Rural Track program,” Fracica said.
+“In my 40 years of medical practice in settings as diverse as large research university academic medical centers to small rural community hospitals, I have never seen a better example of the positive effects of medical education than what is currently occurring in Sedalia with our collaboration with the MU Rural Scholars program,” Fracica said.
 “Since our relationship began in 2017, it has flourished to include Bothwell being the first institution in the state to pilot the Longitudinal Integrated Clerkship, which is a new curriculum for third-year medical student education, and the establishment of the first Rural Family Medicine Residency program in Missouri.”

 Fracica noted that while these programs are intended to enhance recruiting future physicians to the area, they also created a surprising and more immediate byproduct.

 “What we did not expect was the energy, enthusiasm and ‘buzz’ surrounding these activities,” he said.
 “There has been so much interest that we have in the last year recruited six new primary care physicians to the community, largely based on their interest in participating in medical education while practicing in a rural community setting.
 These programs are already paying high dividends for Bothwell, and we couldn’t be happier with our relationship with MU.”